dtn7/dtn7-gold/docs/install.md

 - Install the *Go Programming language*, either through your package manager, or from [here](https://golang.org/dl/).
 - Clone the [source repository](https://github.com/dtn7/dtn7-go).
 - Check out the most recent release tag.
 Or don't and just build the `HEAD`, but we don't promise that it won't be broken.
-- (Optional) Run `GO111MODULE=on go test ./...` in the repository root to make sur we didn't screw up too badly.
+- (Optional) Run `go test ./...` in the repository root to make sure we didn't screw up too badly.
-- Run `GO111MODULE=on go build ./...` in the repositry root to build both `dtnd` and `dtn-tool`
+- Run `go build ./cmd/dtnd && go build ./cmd/dtn-tool` in the repositry root to build both `dtnd` and `dtn-tool`

 If you want to run `dtnd` as a service, you might also want to do the following: